EBES: Easy Benchmarking for Event Sequences: Results and Analysis

-In this section, we address the main question of the benchmark: \textbf{Which model performs the best?} The results are presented in Table~\ref{tab:main}, where methods are sorted from top to least performing.
-Along with the mean performance we report method's rank as a superscript.
-We performed pairwise Mann--Whitney $U$ test~\citep{mann1947test} with Holm--Bonferroni correction~\citep{holm1979simple}, methods with no significant performance difference ($p > 0.01$) share the same superscript.
-All top three performing methods are based on GRU with different pre-training strategies.
-Mamba and Transformer comes next in rating, suggesting that this architectures are less suitable for \ES. mTAND~\citep{shukla2021multitime} demonstrated best performance on Pendulum dataset, this result can be attributed to the mTAND architecture, which is specifically designed to model the time component.
+The results of \textbf{Final Evaluation} from Section~\ref{sec:mod_eval} are presented in Table~\ref{tab:main}, where methods are ranked from top to least performing.
+Alongside the mean performance, we report the method's rank as a superscript.
+We performed pairwise Mann--Whitney $U$ test~\citep{mann1947test} with Benjamini--Hochberg correction~\citep{benjamini1995controlling}, methods with no significant performance difference ($p > 0.01$) share the same superscript.
+We make the following observations.

+\textbf{GRU-based models dominate \ES classification.} The top three performing methods are all based on GRU with varying pre-training strategies.
+This is intriguing, as other domains of sequential modeling are often dominated by attention-based or convolution-based architectures.
+CoLES demonstrates improved metrics on tasks where the target is a characteristic of the observed sequence, such as Age, Pendulum, and Retail.
+However, on datasets where the target is related to future events, such as MBD, Taobao, BPI17, PhysioNet, and MIMIC-III, pre-training does not provide a significant boost.
+This is due to CoLES' pre-training procedure, which treats all subsequences of a sequence as belonging to the same class as the full sequence.
+Even though MLEM utilizes pre-trained CoLES components, it performs similarly to CoLES and does not outperform both GRU and CoLES simultaneously on any dataset.

+\textbf{Transformer and Mamba are next in the ranking,} suggesting that these architectures may be less suited for \ES classification, although they dominate the text domain, which is also sequential data.

+\textbf{Success in TS classification doesn't guarantee \ES classification performance.} mTAND~\citep{shukla2021multitime} excels on the Pendulum dataset due to its architecture tailored for modeling the time component, making it well-suited for datasets like Pendulum.
+Similarly, \mbox{ConvTran} performs best on the Multivariate TS dataset, ArabicDigits, for which it was specifically designed.
+On this dataset, other models with attention mechanisms, such as Transformer, also perform well.
+However, both mTAND and ConvTran struggle on other datasets, indicating that these methods may not be as effective for general event sequence classification.
+This suggests that state-of-the-art models designed for time series analysis do not necessarily perform well on event sequence classification tasks, underscoring the need to treat \ES as a distinct domain.

+Notably, even though mTAND was explicitly designed for PhysioNet2012 and MIMIC-III, and ConvTran was theoretically better suited for ElectricDevices, both were outperformed by \ES-specific models.
+This asymmetry suggests an intriguing direction: rather than attempting to adapt TS methods to \ES tasks, it may be worthwhile to explore the reverse—applying \ES models to TS problems.